mcmarkj/enhancements/keps/sig-autoscaling/853-configurable-hpa-scale-velocity/README.md

     recommendations = [2, 3, 19, 10, 3]

-- On the 6th minute, we'll add one more recommendation (let it me `4`):
+- On the 6th minute, we'll add one more recommendation (let it be `4`):

     recommendations = [2, 3, 19, 10, 3, 4]